Designing a Shared Office Space that enhances productivity and stimulates the senses!

-Located in downtown Buffalo, HANSA is a full-service, professional, shared office space that allows you to rent workspace on a daily, weekly or monthly basis.
+Located in Buffalo’s Central Business District, HANSA is a full-service, professional, shared office space that allows you to rent workspace on a daily, monthly or annual basis.
 Coworking, a growing movement reflecting a more flexible way to work, is popular for not only self-employed entrepreneurs but is also being offered as an option for employers to attract and retain new employees and provide creative work space for special project teams.
 To make sure we thoroughly understood this concept, we traveled across the U.S. and Canada, visiting different coworking spaces.
-Our goal was to decide what would make HANSA, Buffalo’s top rentable work space and a fixture in the professional networking scene for years to come.
+Our goal was to decide what would make HANSA Buffalo’s top rated workspace and a fixture in the professional networking scene for years to come.

-As an interior designer of both residential and commercial spaces, I know that our environments play a significant role in our productivity and well-being.
+As an interior designer of both residential and commercial spaces, I know that our workplace environment plays a significant role in our productivity and well-being.
 The key to a successful design is understanding who you are designing for and creating a well curated space that meets their needs and exceeds their expectations.
 Every detail truly makes a difference on an employees’ mental and physical health.
-The details also are what reflect a company’s branding and culture.
-In an era of COVID, offices mainly gone remote and remote workers are isolated at home.
-A shared space like HANSA creates a cohesive and positive work environment instead.
+These details also reflect a company’s branding and culture.

-Through extensive research, we determined that there were three key guiding values for designing and creating our coworking space: Community, Comfort and Flexibility.
+Through extensive research, we determined that there were three key guiding values for designing and creating a coworking space: Community, Comfort and Flexibility.

-In addition, each hot desk has privacy screens and conference rooms are outfitted with glass walls, which means that even if you’re in need of some privacy and quiet, you are never fully out of the action.
+Additinally, each HANSA hot desk has privacy screens and conference rooms are outfitted with glass walls, which means that even if you’re in need of some privacy and quiet, you are never fully out of the action.
 The conference rooms have a frosted film on the glass to enhance privacy inside but are clear above and below to provide natural light into the space.
-The frosted film aesthetic complements the frosted screens already installed on neighboring desks in the main atrium, which also allow for privacy while ensuring the health and safety of our members.
 HANSA was designed in such a way that you can be a part of the community action and yet also find many nooks and private places to relax and get away.

 For every member, comfort is key.
-It goes hand-in-hand with productivity.
-HANSA strives to make its members comfortable in a variety of ways.
+Comfort goes hand-in-hand with productivity and HANSA strives to make its members comfortable in a variety of ways.
 Authenticity to Buffalo and a residential feel were two important components.
 Our industrial heritage is a staple to Buffalo’s history and is expressed through the use of metal, wood and concrete finishes.
-Deep saturated colors and oxidized metal and rust tones where used to emphasize this aesthetic.
+Deep saturated colors and oxidized metal and rust tones were used to emphasize this aesthetic.
 Chevron tile backsplash patterns were incorporated to modernize a once nostalgic look.

 Each conference room and phone booth is fully furnished and includes glass walls, carpet flooring and an acoustical ceiling.
 Phone booths have acoustical wall panels to help absorb sound whereas conference and meeting rooms use acoustic artwork to accomplish the same sound absorption benefits.
 All rooms are designed with different furniture types (task chairs and tables, mobile nesting chairs and mobile table combinations and lounge chairs with tablet arms).
 The intent was not only to create a different character for each room but to maximize the amount of flexibility and be able to pivot to meet different user needs.
 If an informal meeting area is desired or you are looking for a new place to work or check emails, there are multiple nook areas throughout that offer lounge style seating and small pull up tables for tablet or laptop work.

 Biophilic design was another aspect that we felt was important to enhance the wellbeing of our members.
 Biophilic design is the connection of interior building space to the natural environment, to create a better occupant experience.
 This is reflected in the design of the Wellness Room, the incorporation of skylights and exterior windows to provide natural light, the glass garage door with views and access to the outdoor patio, and the whimsical flower garden on the second floor.
-Located above the board room, the HANSA brand colors were added, as pops of color, into an array of greenery.
+Located above the board room, splashes of color – along with HANSA’s brand colors of navy blue and brick red – were carefully incorporated to catch the eye and reinforce workspace comfort.
 It immediately catches the eye of anyone walking through the workspace.
 It is reflective of the energy and whimsy that the mural provokes and provides a second-floor lounge space with a “garden view.”

 There is also plenty of natural light.
 Windows were added to the exterior of the building to pull light into the space while glass walls at room facades were added to continue the light further into the building interior.
 The skylights were reworked to provide additional natural light into the central core of the building.
 To bring in more natural light as well as enhance views to the outdoor space, we made use of the large front windows and even added some to expand the view and light penetration into the space.
 The previous garage door, which leads to the new patio space, was replaced with a new glass panel door.
 On warm summer days this can be opened to let in fresh air and afternoon sunlight.

-“HANSA’s design is a physical translation of our ethos and can be seen in the way the workspaces are interwoven, the furniture, the art and our captivating mural,” says HANSA Community Manager Laura Jimenez.
+“HANSA’s design is a physical translation of our ethos and can be seen in the way the workspaces are interwoven, the furniture, the art and our captivating mural,” says HANSA President Kellena Kane.
 “It was truly to team effort.
 We all worked closely to make sure the design supported our collaborative environment and the community we are cultivating with our Members and guests.
 It is always rewarding to see and hear the reactions from people as they’re touring HANSA with us.
 The vision of HANSA has come to life!”

 What makes coworking spaces so desirable?
 Flexibility.
 Work schedules can be unpredictable on a weekly or even daily basis, so it is important that HANSA has different membership and work style options.
 Work style options range from open desks or hot desks, dedicated desks and office and entire suite rentals.
 Memberships are as flexible as a coworking day pass to a monthly rental.